 Q: Does The Village have any positive residents?

-At this time, The Village does have residents who have tested positive.
+At this time, The Village does not have any positive cases among residents.
 We are prepared if this were to occur and have taken the steps to keep our residents safe throughout the community.
 It is important to note that we have taken these steps prior to requirements from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), The Department of Human Services and the Centers for Disease Control (CDC).Close